 Get More Opossum Facts, Trapping Tips & Recommended Kness Products

 Porcupines are large, slow-moving rodents with sharp quills on their backs.
 They are found on every continent except Antarctica.
-Scientists group porcupines into two groups: Old World porcupines, which are found in Africa, Europe and Asia; and New World porcupines, which are found in North, Central, and South America.
-The North American porcupine is the only species found in the United State...
+The North American porcupine is the only species found in the United States and Canada.

 Get More Porcupine Facts, Trapping Tips & Recommended Kness Products